NorteX-dev/NorteX-dev/README.md

 ##  NorteX
 ### Welcome to my profile!

-Hello, I'm NorteX or as often referred to as nortexdev.
+Hello, I'm NorteX or also: nortexdev.
 I live and study in Poland.
 I'm a passionate TypeScript dev with plenty of hours in other languages as well.

 I've been programming for over 6 years and started with Java, however quickly switched off of it in favor of other OOP languages like C# and JavaScript.
 Nowadays I mostly stick with TypeScript, the better counterpart of JavaScript.
 Though I like to think of myself as a back-end dev, I also interact a lot with web technologies, both back and front-end, such as React and Svelte.